 “True genius is making it as simple as possible… and no simpler” – Albert Einstein

-When did business presentations become so boring?
+What happened to presentation styles to make business presentations become so boring?
 And perhaps more importantly, why?

 Why does my story matter?

 How will it inspire new ways of thinking or acting?

 If you’re not sure, then it’s time to architect your (story) blueprint.
 Think of the blueprint as a custom house you’re about to build.
 You wouldn’t dream of hanging artwork before you know where the kitchen is going.
 You have to take it step by step to build a house correctly… just like your executive presentation.
 Presentation styles can be considered later—first, you need to get the foundation right.